GHOST TRAIN UPDATES: Click Here

 GHOST TRAIN PARKING: Free

-GHOST TRAIN 2012 INFORMATION: For this year, the Los Angeles Live Steamers have added five new scenes, including a skeleton rave and a seance.
+GHOST TRAIN 2013 UPDATE: For this year, the Los Angeles Live Steamers have added even more decorations, including additional video projection effects, creating a wonderfully elaborate series of enjoyably spooky Halloween displays.

-GHOST TRAIN HISTORY: The Los Angeles Live Steamers Railroad Museum has been presenting their “Ghost Train” for Halloween since 2001.
-Supported by train enthusiasts, the non-profit corporation runs their 7 1/2-inch gauge model trains free of charge every Sunday.
-For Halloween, the path is decorated with a series 30 elaborately spooky scenes.
-For 2011, the Live Steamers added new displays, using digital projection for additional eerie effects.
+GHOST TRAIN HISTORY: The Los Angeles Live Steamers Railroad Museum has been presenting their “Ghost Train” since Halloween 2001.
+Supported by train enthusiasts, the non-profit corporation runs their 7 1/2-inch gauge model trains on Sundays year-round.
+Each Halloween, the path around the tracks is decorated with approximately 30 spooky scenes.

 VIDEO: Check out our 2008 video of the Los Angeles Live Steamers Ghost Train.